-Tonnage mined and milled, ore grade and mill recovery determine metal production volume.
+Tonnage milled, ore grade and mill recovery determine metal production volume.
 The higher the tonnage, ore grade and mill recovery, the more metals are produced.
-Below are the mine and mill data that determined the production of the Maco mine of the Parent Company.
+Below are the mine and mill data in the production of the Maco mine of the Parent Company.